emilyguancamole/endoscribe/README.md

 EndoScribe is an AI-powered scribe for automating endoscopy documentation.

-Currently, endoscopists' note-writing workflow looks something like this: perform the procedure and remember procedure details -> write a note by heavily editing a template, filling it in with procedure details.
+Currently, endoscopists' note-writing workflow looks like this:
+> Perform the procedure and remember procedure details -> Write a note by heavily editing a template (EndoPro, Provation), filling it in with procedure details from memory.

 This workflow requires physicians to spend signficant time on documentation.

 EndoScribe automates note-writing.
-The workflow now looks like this: perform and dictate the procedure -> review an AI-generated note draft of the procedure.
+With EndoScribe's help, the workflow now looks like this:
+> Perform and dictate the procedure -> Review + edit an AI-generated procedure.

-EndoScribe's goal is to give time back to the physician, reducing burnout and allowing them to spend more time with patients.
+EndoScribe gives time back to the physician, reducing burnout and allowing them to spend more time with patients.

-This README outlines how the code is organized, rationale/details of implementation, and how to run the three main stages of the scribe (transcription -> extraction/processors -> drafting).
+This README outlines how the code is organized, rationale/details of implementation, and how to run the main stages of the scribe.

 ## High-level architecture